pUrGe12/TerminAI_V2/README.md

 # Things we have to add

 - [ ] Add command sanitisation and let the user know if the command is harmful to the system!
-- [ ] Make sure it asks nothing else from the user that is not in the GIVEN terminal.
+Let's create a sanitizer for this?
 - [ ] We'll have to handle `git` and `cd` seperately from others.
 - [ ] Introduce verbose outputs for installing things.
-- [ ] Tell the models they need to change their commands depending on operating system
+- [x] Tell the models they need to change their commands depending on operating system

 # Things we can add